Therapeutic Antibodies in HIV

 Dear Colleagues,

 This Special Issue examines the role of therapeutic antibodies in HIV infection, emphasizing the relative contributions of viral neutralization and Fc-mediated effector functions.
-Broadly neutralizing antibodies have shown substantial antiviral activity; however, their ability to mediate Fc-dependent clearance of infected cells remains incompletely defined, in part due to divergent findings from SIV and SHIV studies.
+Broadly neutralizing antibodies (bnAbs) recognize the native HIV-1 envelope glycoprotein (Env) present on both virions and infected cells and have shown substantial antiviral activity in preclinical studies and clinical trials.
+However, the extent to which highly potent bnAbs mediate Fc-dependent clearance of infected cells in vivo remains incompletely defined, in part due to divergent findings from SIV and SHIV models.
 Recent studies have clarified key distinctions between antibody classes.
-Non-neutralizing antibodies, when combined with Env sensitization strategies such as CD4 mimetics, mediate efficient Fc-dependent elimination of infected cells, highlighting differences between antibodies optimized for neutralization and those capable of robust effector recruitment.
-By contrast, many naturally occurring broadly neutralizing antibodies exhibit limited intrinsic Fc activity, motivating Fc engineering approaches including afucosylation, targeted mutations, subclass modulation, and multi-specific formats to enhance the engagement of innate immune pathways.
-Beyond direct antiviral effects, antibody-derived recognition domains are increasingly being incorporated into chimeric antigen receptor T cell platforms, where epitope accessibility, density, and distance from the membrane critically influence cytotoxic function.
+Non-neutralizing antibodies (nnAbs), which often target conserved Env epitopes that are occluded in the native trimer, can mediate efficient Fc-dependent elimination of infected cells when combined with strategies that induce Env opening, such as CD4 mimetics, underscoring the importance of Env conformation in shaping antibody function.
+By contrast, many naturally occurring bnAbs are optimized for neutralization, with Fc effector contributions that vary across antibodies and experimental contexts, and their efficacy can be further constrained by pre-existing or acquired viral resistance.
+This has motivated Fc engineering approaches, including afucosylation, targeted mutations, subclass modulation, and multi-specific formats, to enhance engagement of innate immune pathways.
+Beyond direct antiviral effects, antibody-derived recognition domains are increasingly being incorporated into chimeric antigen receptor (CAR) T cell platforms, where epitope accessibility, density, and distance from the membrane critically influence cytotoxic function.
 Anti-HIV-1 antibodies may also reawaken endogenous immune control through vaccinal effects, including enhanced antigen presentation and durable cellular immune responses.
 These properties distinguish antibody-based interventions from antiretroviral therapy, including long-acting agents such as lenacapavir, and raise important questions regarding their integration with existing treatment strategies.
-Given this background, we welcome original research articles, reviews, and perspectives addressing mechanistic and translational aspects of antibody-mediated HIV control, including the emergence of resistance mutations, adverse outcomes, implications for reservoir targeting, and cure-oriented strategies.
+Given this background, we welcome original research articles, reviews, and perspectives addressing mechanistic and translational aspects of antibody-mediated HIV control, including the emergence of resistance mutations, modulation of Env conformation, adverse outcomes, implications for reservoir targeting, and cure-oriented strategies.

 Dr. Pradeep Uchil